asynts/pico-os/Docs/Debug/Resolved/0019_page-allocator.md

 ### Ideas

--   I could try setting a breakpoint after writing the `m_blocks`, possibly I am simply missing the breakpoint.

--   I should find the exact instruction that causes issues.

--   I should verify that the split logic adds the other page correctly.

--   **I should add an assertion to verify that we are not overflowing the RAM.**

--   I think there are parts of the RAM that require special treatment even with the modified linker script.

 ### Theories

 -   I suspect, that we are creating so many threads, that we eventually run out of memory.